milesj/boost/docs/plugin.md

 ### Loading Plugins

-Plugins are either loaded from an NPM package or a relative file system path, using the `Registry` class.
+Plugins are either loaded from an NPM package, a relative file system path, or explicitly passed using the `Registry` class.
 The `load()` method can be used to load a single plugin, while `loadMany()` will load multiple.
 Loading accepts 3 different formats, which are outlined with the examples below.

-Passing a string will load based on module name.
+Passing a string will load based on module name or file path.
 Names can either be short (just the plugin name), or in the long fully qualified form (project, type, and plugin name).
-When using the short form, the loader will attempt to find both the scoped (`@boost/renderer-example`) and non-scoped packages (`boost-renderer-example`).
+When using the short form, the loader will attempt to find both the scoped (`@boost/renderer-example`) and non-scoped packages (`boost-renderer-example`), with scoped taking precedence.

 ```ts
 // Load by short name